Holycross–Ballycahill GAA

-Holycross–Ballycahill GAA is a Tipperary GAA club which is located in County Tipperary, Ireland.
+Holycross–Ballycahill GAA is a Gaelic games club in County Tipperary, Ireland.
 Both hurling and Gaelic football are played in the "Mid-Tipperary" divisional competitions.
-The club that is centred on the villages of Holycross and Ballycahill and is located around five miles outside Thurles.
+The club is centred on the villages of Holycross and Ballycahill and is 5 km from Thurles town centre (7 km by road).

 History

 The club was founded in 1885.
-Holycross–Ballycahill GAA club compete in the Tipperary Senior Hurling Championship.
+Holycross–Ballycahill compete in the Tipperary Senior Hurling Championship.